tabyselom/alx-system_engineering-devops/README.md

-show the path od directory
+Display the contents list of your current directory.